hobbes7878/data-driven-journalism/week-4---feb-8.md

 #### How to spot untidy data
 Watch out for data tables that aren't "square" or that you can't read left-to-right.

 #### Why is tidy data so important?

 Tidy data is "machine-readable," meaning it's a format computers understand.
-That's important because we use our computers and code to manipulate our data to answer the questions we ask of it.
+That's important because we use code to manipulate our data to answer the questions we ask of it.
 Tidy data is a language we can share.

 ---